hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 ## Using an environment variable

-As this is using the `config` module specifying the details on the command line via environment variables can be achieved by setting an environment variable containing the same information as the configuration file.
+Specifying the details of a custom wallet on the command line via environment variables may be achieved by setting an environment variable containing the same information as the configuration file.

 The following environment variable example uses the same format and data as the preceding configuration file.